ibm-cloud-docs/power-iaas/managing-ibmi-volume.md

 4. Enter the `wrksysval qipltype` command and change the value to **0**.
 5. Reenter the `pwrdwnsys` command to restart the IBM i OS again.

-You should now be able to log in, run STRSST, and manage the newly attached disk as the password is manageable.
+You can now log in, run STRSST, and manage the newly attached disk as the password is manageable.